 Q. What causes hereditary pancreatitis?

 A. Hereditary pancreatitis is a genetic disorder, which means that it runs in families.
 Most people with hereditary pancreatitis have a mutation to the cationic tryspinogen gene, also called PRSS1.
 There are a few different types of known mutations of this gene that are linked to hereditary pancreatitis.
-However, because some families with a strong history of hereditary pancreatitis may not carry any of the known mutations, scientists believe that other genes and mutations may also be linked to hereditary pancreatitis.
+However, because some families with a strong history of pancreatitis may not carry any of the known mutations, scientists believe that other genes and mutations may also be linked to familial pancreatitis.

 Back to Top